ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

-Identifiers in the new-order request MAY contain wildcard identifiers, even if
+Identifiers in a new-order request MAY contain wildcard identifiers, even if
 the resulting authorizations returned by the server do not.

-The elements of the "authorizations" and "identities" array are immutable once
+The elements of the "authorizations" and "identifiers" array are immutable once
 set.
 The server MUST NOT change the contents either array after they are
 created.
 If a client observes a change in the contents of either array, then it
 SHOULD consider the order invalid.